erwan2212/NTHASH-FPC/nplogonnotify/readme.md

 Once done, you can do pretty much what you want with the data.

-I am providing an example here (source code and binary) which will log to a text file the username/password. setup.cmd will register the dll for you : no reboot needed – next logon will be logged.
+I am providing an example here (source code and binary) which will log to a text file the username/password. setup.cmd will register the dll for you : no reboot needed – at next logon, username/password will be written to c:\nplogon.txt